Design & Technology

 • Glue Stick

-DT Homework is set in line with the Lower School homework policy
+DT Homework is set in line with the school Homework Policy.

 Year 7 - Resistant Materials

-As with everyone starting out in a potentially dangerous environment the year 7s begin with an introduction to health and safety of the workshop, then progress on to basic understanding of the using a variety of workshop tools safely and effectively.
-In amongst this they will also learn about how the full design process work through designing and making 3 projects across the year:
+The Year 7 course starts with an introduction to health and safety in the workshop, then progresses on to a basic understanding of the safe and effective use of a variety of workshop tools.
+Through designing and making of projects across the year, they will also learn about the full design process and how it works.
+Some examples include:

-Photo frame – The project introduces the use of traditional workshop equipment, combined with CAD (TechSoft 2D) and CAM processes (laser cutter engraver) to produce a personalised photo frame.
+Photo Frame: The project introduces students to the use of more traditional workshop equipment, combined with CAD (TechSoft 2D) and CAM processes (laser cutter/engraver) to produce a personalised photo frame.

-Mobile phone rest – This introduces the students to acrylic.
-The project will enable students to understand how this plastic material can be cut, shaped and formed.
-They will be able to further develop their CAD/CAM knowledge by using the vinyl cutting machine to personalise their project.
+Mobile Phone Holder: The project introduces the students to plastics.
+They will learn how acrylic can be cut, shaped and formed.
+They will be able to further develop their CAD/CAM knowledge by using the vinyl cutting machine to produce personalised graphics for their project.

 Year 8 - Resistant Materials